mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 In this section, you'll be building out the Contact Us page.
 As with most Contact Us pages within HTML applications, ours will allow the mobile app user to submit a question to Tekmo through a form.

 But, that's where the similarities stop.
-Althought users will be submitting data through a *form-like* UI, they won't actually be interacting with an HTML form.
+Although users will be submitting data through a *form-like* UI, they won't actually be interacting with an HTML form.

 NativeScript apps are native mobile apps.
 That means they're stateful and don't need to mess with HTML forms: thank goodness!